Chip Taylor: His own recordings

 Taylor's first releases were on the King label and their subsidiary DeLuxe.
 In 1958, he and the Town Three released two 45s on DeLuxe, numbers 6176 "Midnight Blues" and 6180 "I Want a Lover".
 In 1959, he recorded for King as Wes Voight on 5211 "I'm Movin' In", and his final recording as Wes Voight on King 5231 "I'm Ready to Go Steady" and "The Wind and the Cold Black Night".
 The two King 45s were released in both mono and stereo, making them some of the first stereo singles available.
-Taylor has released recordings on Warner Bros., Columbia, and Capitol.
+Taylor released recordings on Warner Bros., Columbia, and Capitol.
 His first chart single was his recording (as Chip Taylor) of "Here I Am" in 1962 on Warner Bros.
 Records.
 He also had a top 40 hit in Australia in 1963 with "Sandy Sandy" with the Town and Country Brothers, a later iteration of Wes Voight and the Town Three, with Ted Daryll (who wrote the song) and Greg Richards, writers of "She Cried" by Jay and the Americans.

 Performing and recording in the 1990s and the 21st century

 Taylor restarted his performing and recording career in 1993.

-At the 2001 South by Southwest Music Conference in Austin, Texas, Taylor met singer and violinist Carrie Rodriguez, with whom he performed and recorded Americana music for several years.
+At the 2001 South by Southwest Music Conference in Austin, Texas, he met singer and violinist Carrie Rodriguez, with whom he performed and recorded Americana music for several years.
 The duo recorded Let's Leave This Town in 2002.
 They released The Trouble With Humans the following year and the critically acclaimed Red Dog Tracks in 2005.
-Each has since released successful solo albums.
-Taylor's double-CD Unglorious Hallelujah/Red Red Rose, his first solo album in five years, was quickly hailed as "a future classic" by Sonic Magazine, whose reviewer declared: "This is the best we've heard from Chip Taylor so far."
+Each subsequently released successful solo albums.
+Taylor's double-CD Unglorious Hallelujah/Red Red Rose, his first solo album in five years, was hailed as "a future classic" by Sonic Magazine, whose reviewer declared: "This is the best we've heard from Chip Taylor so far."
 Rodriguez's solo album, Seven Angels on a Bicycle, was released in August 2006.
 In late 2006 and early 2007, Rodriguez toured on her own but continued to perform with Taylor from time to time.
-Taylor has done a series of shows with guitarist John Platania and the young singer/fiddler Kendel Carson, and he produced both their 2007 albums.
+Taylor performed a series of shows with guitarist John Platania and the young singer/fiddler Kendel Carson, and he produced both their 2007 albums.

-During the 21st century through 2020, Taylor has continued to perform with his band The New Ukrainians (John Platania on electric guitar, Björn Petterson on bass, and a revolving cast of other musicians).
-Each concert almost always includes both "Wild Thing" and "Angel in the Morning".
+During the 21st century through 2020, Taylor continued to perform with his band The New Ukrainians (John Platania on electric guitar, Björn Petterson on bass, and a revolving cast of other musicians).
+Each concert almost always included both "Wild Thing" and "Angel in the Morning".
 Taylor's album Yonkers, NY was a 2011 nominee for a Grammy Award for best recording package, but lost to Brothers by the Black Keys.

-In 2012, Paal Flaata released an album of only Chip Taylor songs, Wait By the Fire – Songs of Chip Taylor.

-Taylor's performance of his song "On the Radio" was featured in "Episode 8" of Season 2 of the Netflix TV series Sex Education.
+In 2012, Paal Flaata released an album of only Chip Taylor songs, Wait by the Fire – Songs of Chip Taylor.
+Taylor's performance of his song "On the Radio" was featured in Episode 8 of Season 2 of the Netflix TV series Sex Education.